mrmoeee/cosmicsnaps/README.md

 After this logic was set, I had to render EditFormContainer, and UploadFormContainer in the right places, and then the functionality of editing and uploading pictures are done!

 ### Project Design
 CosmicSnaps was created with a space theme in mind.
 A place where Users can share awestricken pictures of outer world attractions.
-I was focused on a core set of features that were made to be ran bug free.
+I was focused on a core set of features that were made to ran bug free.

 ### Future Features
 * Adding an image overlay allowing for likes, and add to gallery.